Sturdy-Subnet/sturdy-subnet/README.md

 ## Introduction

+The Sturdy Subnet is a Bittensor subnetwork that enables the creation decentralized, autonomous yield optimizers.
+A yield optimizer is a smart contract that seeks to provide users with the best possible yields by depositing assets to a variety of strategies.
+On the Sturdy Subnet, every yield optimizer has a fixed set of strategies (or 'pools') that it can deposit to.
+In turn, each pool has its own interest rate curve, described in more detail below.
+The goal for each miner is to create an algorithm that computes the allocation of assets among pools that results in the highest yield possible.
+Validators then evaluate miners based on how much yield their allocation produces.

-The Sturdy Subnet is a Bittensor subnetwork that enables miners to propose where assets should be allocated to maximize yields.
-The best allocations are then used by third-party applications to move real assets on the Ethereum network.
-The first application using the Sturdy Subnet is the [Sturdy protocol](https://sturdy.finance/).
+The outputs of the subnet will be used by third-party applications to move real assets on the Ethereum network.
+The first application using the Sturdy Subnet is the [Sturdy protocol](https://sturdy.finance/), with more to come.

 ### Codebase